ninjaboy/book-exploring-async-basics/src/8_2_setting_up_runtime.md

 ```rust, ignore
 let mut events = minimio::Events::with_capacity(1024);
 ```
-We allocate the buffer here since we only allocate this once when we do it here, and we want to avoid allocating a new buffer on every turn of our `loop`.
+We allocate the buffer here to avoid allocating a new buffer on every turn of our `loop`.

-Basically, our `epoll` thread will run a loop which consciously polls for new events.
+Basically, our `epoll` thread will run a loop which continuously polls for new events.

 ```rust, ignore